 Boötes, the Herdsman [1]

-Arcturus, the fourth-brightest star in Earth's night sky, is about 20 times larger than the Sun, and it produces about a hundred times as much energy.
+Arcturus, the fourth-brightest star in Earth’s night sky, is about 25 times larger than the Sun, and it produces about a hundred times as much energy.
 But Arcturus is nearing the end of its life.
-In astronomical parlance, Arcturus has moved off the main sequence and entered the "giant" phase of its life.
-At a distance of about 35 light-years, it's closer to us than any other stellar giant.
+In astronomical parlance, Arcturus has moved off the main sequence and entered the “giant” phase of its life.

 Astronomers used light from Arcturus to help trip a switch that opened the 1933 World's Fair in Chicago.